 How ShipBob takes order management to the next level

-For instance, ShipBob is a best-in-class global fulfillment company with a logistics network that’s powered by premium technology.
-With ShipBob, you can integrate all your sales channels and strategically allocate inventory across our network while managing the fulfillment process all in one place.
+For instance, ShipBob is a best-in-class global fulfilment company with a logistics network that’s powered by premium technology.
+With ShipBob, you can integrate all your sales channels and strategically allocate inventory across our network while managing the fulfilment process all in one place.

 From the ShipBob dashboard, you get a full overview of all orders, so you can easily:

 - Automatically send order updates to your ecommerce platform to be shared with your customers.

 - View the status of each order.